 Visit Adobe resellers

-In addition to the TechSoup donation program, donated ArcGIS licenses are available directly from Esri for schools, environmental organizations, and some other nonprofits.
+Apart from its now discontinued TechSoup donation program, donated ArcGIS licenses are available directly from Esri for schools, environmental organizations, and some other nonprofits.
 See Esri Grants for more information.

 Donated FileMaker Pro licenses are available from Good360 (formerly called Gifts in Kind International).
 Read below for more information on Good360.
 If you need ten or more licenses, FileMaker also offers a volume licensing program for nonprofits.
 Any U.S. nonprofit with 501(c)(3) status is eligible.
 Discounted FileMaker Pro and FileMaker Server are also available through TechSoup's program.